← Back to national Map

 Second, the schools recognized Released Time classes as elective credit, as custodial credit, as credit required for extra-curricular activities, and as credit used to determine the school’s eligibility for state financial aid.
 However, the school district would not award credit for “courses devoted mainly to denominational instruction.”
 The court held that granting credit for religious coursework is not unconstitutional in itself, just as it is permissible to recognize credits earned at a private religious school.
 The problem with the policy at issue was that it only awarded credit for programs that were not “denominational.”
 This standard impermissibly required the school to monitor the religious courses and determine what is overly denominational and what it is not.
 The court stated that the key for awarding credit for Released Time programs was for the school to have secular standards by which to measure the courses.

-*The rulings of the 10th Circuit of Appeals are binding precedent in Colorado, Kansas, New Mexico, Oklahoma, Utah, and Wyoming.
+*The rulings of the 10th Circuit Court of Appeals are binding precedent in Colorado, Kansas, New Mexico, Oklahoma, Utah, and Wyoming.